-Activities range from picnics, cultural/book clubs, and karaoke nights to career development events and training for new JETs.
+Activities range from picnics, cultural clubs and activities, and karaoke nights to career development events and training for new outbound JETs.
 We are also active in the many local Japan-related cultural, business, and artistic events in our area.
 We serve as a resource to the community in educational, cultural and international exchange activities.

 JETAANC works closely with the Consulate General of Japan in San Francisco to provide assistance with year-round JET Program recruitment and promotion, annual interviews of potential participants, and training of new participants prior to departure, among many other Consulate initiatives.
 We provide a voice for JET alumni to the Japanese government and represent alumni interests at annual conferences in the U.S. and around the world.